joanna-/ActivityRecognition/README.md

 Content of this repo
 ==================
-This is repository containing the code I used to generate an entry for Emteq 2019 ActivityRecognition contest.
+This is a repository containing the code I used to generate an entry for Emteq 2019 ActivityRecognition contest.
 The repo contains following files:

 1. cnn_networks.ipynb - actual file that I used for the contest; contains convolutional neural network approach;
 2. rnn_networks.ipnyb - contains the other approach I have tested - with recurrent neural networks;